All-Star weekend, as expected, was about honoring Kobe

 He was speaking of Bryant’s workout.

-“And I said, ‘Really,’” Johnson said.
+“And I said, ‘Really,'” said Johnson, who also paid tribute to Stern and Bryant at United Center before Sunday’s game by addressing fans.
 “He said, ‘Yes, this guy named Kobe Bryant.
 Just was incredible in his workout and we’re going to do everything we can to draft him.”

 The rest is history.
 Bryant came to the Lakers in a draft-night trade and played there for 20 years, winning five titles.
 Johnson said he was quickly impressed with Bryant’s work ethic, how he would work for two hours before practice and then go through another two-hour session with the team.